Scowluga/105-RCACC/README.md

 <p>If you haven't already, download the app <a href="https://play.google.com/store/apps/details?id=com.scowluga.android.rcacc&hl=en" target="_blank">here.</a></p>

 <h2>Conception</h2>
-<p>From when I joined, at age 13, cadets has had a profound effect on my life, helping me grow and develop as a leader. </p>
+<p>From the day I joined, cadets has had a profound effect on my life, helping me grow and develop as a leader. </p>
 <p>In grade 11, I decided to apply my android development skills to help the cadet community, by creating a application that would help the corps run, communicate, and grow. </p>
 <p>Cue the 105 RCACC: an app I decided to create that would not only increase the community presence of the corps through technology, but also help parents and cadets get important information-fast!</p>

-<h2>Functionality and Code</h2>
-<p>This application uses the DrawerLayout and NavigationView provided by Android Studio.
-Navigation changes are managed through the replacing of fragments.</p>
-<p>While there are a number of fragments, including the corps calendar, many Google forms, and information about the corps, the most important is the 'News' section</p>
-<p>This section is synchronized across all devices through the use of SyncAdapter and ContentProvider, and the cloud storage of Google Drive.</p>
-<p>Messages can be modified by staff, and these changes are transferred to other devices through a SQL database.</p>
+<h2>Features</h2>
+<i>-- News --</i>
+Keep up to date with a list of synchronized, real time messages from your officers and senior cadets.
+Refreshable through Google Drive database connection.

+<i>-- Calendar --</i>
+View detailed information on all events through the 105 Calendar.
+See timings, locations, permission forms, and much more!

+<i>-- About 105 -- </i>
+Learn more about the 105 RCACC through 3 individual sections:

+- Home: a beautiful slideshow featuring many of 105's pictures, and general information about the app.
+- History: learn about the genesis of 105, and see pictures regarding our cap brass!
+- Teams: learn about the 4 major teams at 105: drill, band, shooting, and orienteering.

+<i>-- Resources -- </i>
+Need to report an absence?
+How about summer training applications?
+Get quick access to important cadet resources, without having to search online.

+<i>-- Find Us Online -- </i>
+Interested?
+Want to learn more?
+Come find us on Facebook, our personal 105 website, and Instagram.
+105 is everywhere on the web!

+<i>-- Join -- </i>
+If you're looking to join, you've made the right decision!
+View our hours, address, and a map on how to get to our location.

 <h2>Conclusion</h2>
 <p>Thank you to everybody that helped make this application possible.
 Special thanks to my father, and Mr. Chuu of 105.</p>